Billy (dog breed): History

-Description
+It remains a rare breed, though several packs remain; they are used to hunt roe deer and wild boar.

+Characteristics

 The Billy may be pure white, off-white or grey, with some displaying orange or lemon-yellow spots on the head and body.
 The coat is short, smooth, and somewhat harsh to the touch.
 Weight is between 72 and 104 lbs (max.
 47 kg), and height is 60–70 cm (approx. 2 ft 3 in) at the shoulder, for males, and 58–62 cm (approx. 2 ft), for females.

 The Fédération Cynologique Internationale (FCI) standard suggests that the dog should gallop easily in its movement.
 The standard for the breed was established in 1885.

-The Billy is not suitable for a small house, needing a lot of exercise and being difficult to restrain and extremely fast.